eyclk/CitationRecommendation/README.md

 3. Place the three downloaded files inside "cit_data/peerread_base" folder.
 4. Go inside the "train/scripts" folder and open the "run_CiteBART_peerread_base.sh" in order to modify its parameters.
 For example, you can change "num_epochs" parameter to 1, for a quick validation trial.
 5. Run the "run_CiteBART_peerread_base.sh" script to perform training on the peerread base dataset.
 The results will be printed on the terminal after the training.

+## Training and Evaluation Times:

+The pre-training for the smaller datasets, Peerread and ACL-200, lasts for 4 and 10 hours, respectively.
+The larger datasets, Arxiv and Refseer, take up to 9-10 days since they have similar sizes with each other.

+Our evaluation of the corresponding test sets takes considerable time since generating the top 10 predictions for each example is resource-intensive.
+Especially with our limited hardware resources, acquiring the results on the larger datasets takes up to 2 days.
+The smaller datasets require less time, 20 minutes for Peerread and 2 hours for ACL-200.
+The issue of slow evaluation for larger datasets is not exclusive to our work.
+The state-of-the-art work of HAtten reported their results using only a smaller subsection (10K) of the test sets due to long evaluation times.